 - Mass Effect 3 has the multiplayer N7 Destroyer, who wears a "T5-V Battlesuit".
 This includes a shoulder-mounted rocket launcher, a Shockwave Stomp and a "Devastator Mode" that increases fire rate and weapon damage at the cost of turning you into a Mighty Glacier.
 The turian DLC characters wear armor similar to Garrus - except with a Jet Pack function.

 - Crysis pretty much centers on the deployment, uses and functionality of a semi-realistic, 2020's Power Armor suit.
-This "Nano-muscle suit" or Nanosuit is designed like a materials scientist's wet dream, with a reactive fabric that can, in turn, make the user bulletproof, super-fast with enhanced reflexes and dexterity, super-strong (and by that we mean "bring-a-whole-house-down-with-but-your-fists" strong), or invisible.
+This "Nano-muscle suit" or Nanosuit is designed like a materials scientist's wet dream, with a reactive fabric that can, in turn, make the user bulletproof, super-fast with enhanced reflexes and dexterity, super-strong (and by that we mean "bring-a-whole-house-down-with-nothing-but-your-fists" strong), or invisible.
 It also includes a large suite of sensors, scanners, emitters and recording equipment, and a medical system that can bring the user back from the brink of death in a few seconds.
 It's as close to being Superman as one is likely to get in this century.
 The only problem is, just like today, the power source.
 Exertion of any of the four suit functions drains power very quickly (especially the cloak, which increases power drain with movement speed).
 The capacitor banks recharge quickly, but there are significant intervals of vulnerability, especially outside of Armor mode.

 - US Army Intelligence also seems to thinks that the larger alien machines, the flying Scouts and gigantic Hunters, are actually a sort of powered "exosuit" for the rather feeble, jellyfish-like Aliens.
 In Crysis 2 this is made clearer, as the main enemies are mollusk-like alien organisms granted rigidity and legs via an advanced robot exoskeleton.